LinusReuter/lemon_markets_sdk/README.md

 # getting a list of all Instruments matching the query params
 # (all arguments are an option and not needed)
 instruments = Instruments(account).list_instruments(tradable=true / false, search="Name/Title, WKN, Symbol or ISIN",
-                                                    currency="", type="one of the following:"("stock", "bond", "fond", "ETF" or "warrant"))
+                                                    currency="", type="one of the following:"("stock", "bond", "fund", "ETF" or "warrant"))

 # get a singe instrument by isin: